Italy Premium Workshop Report - Deep Dive into Fine Art Architecture

 With comprehensive analysis and explanations, we explain what fine art is, what fine art architecture is, and why art is important.

-We do not want to restrict ourselves to just the obvious, the practical, the superficial, and the commonplace.
+We didn't want to restrict ourselves to just the obvious, the practical, the superficial, and the commonplace.
+And we will never do.

 Where everything needs to go faster and compactly, and only touch the surface, especially when it comes to learning something new, we deliberately go against it with passion and depth.

 Some say it is nothing more than stubbornness to go against the grain; I say it is the strong belief in taking the time to internalize information and transform it into lasting knowledge, not just temporal facts.
-And that has also become important in art
+And that is equally important in art

-To paraphrase the important conclusions of German Theologian Dietrich Bonhoeffer and put it in the context of the Internet age:
+To paraphrase the important conclusions of scholars of German Theologian Dietrich Bonhoeffer and put it in the context of the Internet age:

 An existential threat in today’s information-inundated world is that we are socially and economically motivated to make intellectual shortcuts.
 Stupidity isn’t the result of intellectual shortcomings but of intellectual shortcuts.